 Plan Each Call

-Abraham Lincoln once said “When I get ready to talk to people, I spend two thirds of the time thinking what they want to hear and one third thinking about what I want to say.”
-He had been developing the ideas for this address over the course many months.
+Abraham Lincoln once said, “When I get ready to talk to people, I spend two-thirds of the time thinking what they want to hear and one third thinking about what I want to say.”
+He had been developing the ideas for this address over the course of many months.
 Once he knew what he wanted to say, Lincoln spent a considerable amount of time carefully crafting his speech.
 There are at least five known drafts of his Gettysburg Address and he was still rewriting parts of the short speech the day the speech was delivered.
 The lesson we can learn from Lincoln is: Plan each call.

 How much pre-call planning are your sales professionals doing?
-Are they spending two thirds of their call planning thinking about customer needs?
+Are they spending two-thirds of their call planning thinking about customer needs?
 If not, here is a list of key issues your sales professionals should research prior to going on a sales call or making a sales presentation:

 - What is the role/responsibility of the person they are about to meet?

 - How does he or she measure success?

 - What are the competitive threats or industry trends?